mhorga/mhorga.github.io/_posts/2016-01-18-using-metalkit-part-2.markdown

 let rps = try! device!.newRenderPipelineStateWithDescriptor(rpld)
 {% endhighlight %}

+Finally, we only need to let the command `encoder` know about our triangle, so add the following lines right after creating the `encoder`:

+{% highlight swift %}
+command_encoder.setRenderPipelineState(rps)
+command_encoder.setVertexBuffer(vertex_buffer, offset: 0, atIndex: 0)
+command_encoder.drawPrimitives(.Triangle, vertexStart: 0, vertexCount: 3, instanceCount: 1)
+{% endhighlight %}

 Now let's get back to the two `shaders` we promised to create when we created the `Library`.
 For this, we need to create a new file in `Xcode`.
 Choose the __Metal File__ type, name it __Shaders.metal__ or something similar and click `Create`.
 You will immediately notice that the code does not resemble `Swift` much, and that is because the `Metal shading language` is based on `C++`.
 Let's add the code below:

 {% highlight swift %}